jnhthomp/ClassNotes/React/Course/16-FormsAndUserInput.md

 Remember that we have to return the `state.` version in the updated object since that will be the most up to date value of that particular value and we want to ensure it is unchanged

 Now we have a custom hook that is utilizing `useReducer` to handle our forms

+___
+## 213. Module Resources
+You may want to compare your code to mine (e.g. to find + fix errors).

+For that, you find multiple code snapshots for this module here in this Github repository: https://github.com/academind/react-complete-guide-code/tree/16-working-with-forms

+Usage instructions can be found on the page that link is leading to.

+Simply pick one of the snapshots in the /code folder - the subfolder names are chosen such that they are easy to match against lecture names in this course section.

+You also find section slides (if available) in that Github repository.

+<h3><center>---Section 16 Complete---</center></h3>